emmabeynon/github-trello-poster/README.md

 # GitHub-Trello-Poster
 [![Build Status](https://travis-ci.org/emmabeynon/github-trello-poster.svg?branch=master)](https://travis-ci.org/emmabeynon/github-trello-poster)

 This app uses GitHub webhooks to be notified when a Pull Request is opened or changed on GitHub.
 When it finds a link to a Trello card in the Pull Request, it posts a link to that Pull Request to a checklist on the card it finds.
-When a Pull Request is merged, the app checks the Pull Request off the checklist.
+When a Pull Request is merged or closed, the app checks the Pull Request off the checklist, even in cases where a user may have modified the item in the checklist.

 ## User Stories
 ```